Siemens UK Tax Strategy - Year ended 30 September 2020

 Tax risk management and risk appetite

 The day to day management of Siemens UK tax affairs is provided by the UK tax team.
-The tax team have appropriate qualifications and relevant experience.
+The tax team have appropriate qualifications and relevant experience and are supported by advisors where required considering the complex and changing tax environment.

 Processes relating to different taxes are allocated to appropriate specialist functions within the tax team who carry out a review of activities and processes to identify key risks and mitigating controls in place.
 These key risks are monitored for changes in business and legislation and processes and controls are updated accordingly.